-A construction site must be considered medium priority if it consists of between 5 and 20 acres and is not otherwise a high priority site.
+A construction site must be considered medium priority if its area of disturbed soil consists of between 5 acres and up to, but not including 20 acres and is not otherwise a high priority site.

 All other sites may be considered low priority.